HR Record Retention Guidelines for 2026

 Note: We have updated this article to improve readability and to provide the most current information about HR records retention.
 As changes in requirements occur, we will continue to revise this article.

-Here are the general guidelines for retaining employee records.
+Below are general guidelines for how long to retain common HR records.
 Keep in mind that these recommendations may vary depending on your industry, workforce size, and other factors.

 Form I-9